anjilean/p8105_final_project_AAAD/final_report_AAAD.md

 Data
 ----

-*Source, scraping method, cleaning, etc.*
+*Source, scraping method, cleaning, etc - Anjile*

+Acknowledge multiple ways of measuring things - days, person-days, ug/m3 etc. Justify! - Ozone was not used bc not consistently measured across counties.

 Exploratory analysis
 --------------------

 *Visualizations, summaries, and exploratory statistical analyses.
-Justify the steps you took, and show any major changes to your ideas.*
+Justify the steps you took, and show any major changes to your ideas.* - Ashley, Div

 Additional analysis
 -------------------

-*If you undertake formal statistical analyses, describe these in detail.*
+*If you undertake formal statistical analyses, describe these in detail.* - Model building - Looked at associations, trends

 Discussion
 ----------

 *What were your findings?
 Are they what you expect?
 What insights into the data can you make?*

+Limitation - So many things in air, mixtures, hard to get data on/complicated to analyze.
+Include in future models.